maurodelazeri/erigon-test/core/state/redis_state.md

 The Redis state integration allows Erigon to store blockchain data in Redis, making it possible to instantly access historical state from any block height.
 Instead of having to replay transactions or recreate historical states, you can query an account or storage slot's value at any point in history with consistent O(1) performance.

+> **IMPORTANT**: Redis is a required component for Erigon operation.
+The node will not start without a valid Redis connection.
+This ensures that Redis state is always in sync with the blockchain state.

 This document explains how the integration works, how data is stored, and how to query it - all without requiring prior knowledge of the system.

 ## Why Use Redis for Blockchain State?